Home

 Rural Regional Transportation Planning Organizations

 Since 2002, the North Carolina Department of Transportation has implemented a major re-engineering of its consultation process with rural local officials.
 The change was mandated under a new state law passed in July 2000 that required the establishment of rural regional transportation planning organizations (RPOs) to work cooperatively with the state to plan rural regional transportation systems and to advise the department on rural transportation policy (Senate Bill 1195.
-Covered under Article 17 General Statue 136-210 through 213.).
+Covered under Article 17 General Statutes 136-210 through 213).
 North Carolina’s RPOs are nationally recognized for their innovative and ground-breaking work.

-Funded by the state at $80,000 to $150,000 each year and with a 20 percent local match, RPOs provide these core services:
+Funded by the state at $100,000 to $200,000 each year and with a 5-20 percent local match, RPOs provide these core services:

-• Coordinate, assist and develop local and regional plans
+• Coordinate, assist, and develop local and regional plans

 • Provide a forum for public participation in the transportation planning and implementation process